Evie Hone at Manresa

 Evie Hone was born into an established Anglo-Irish family which had previously included distinguished Irish artists; she was a descendant of Joseph Hone, a brother of Nathaniel Hone.
 At the age of eleven she became partially lame from infantile paralysis.
 A visit to Assisi in 1911 made a profound impression on her.
 In 1921, together with her friend Mainie Jellett (1897-1944), she became a pupil of the cubist painter, Albert Gleizes, who had turned increasingly to religion - a core element of Evie's life.

 Evie Hone produced some seventy-four windows in the twenty-two years during which she worked in stained glass.
 Her reputation may rest largely on the expressive intensity of her stained glass output, but she was an artist who closely involved herself in the Irish art scene in a number of ways.

-- The prayer room is normally open daily to the public from 10.00 am to 1.00 pm and 2.00 pm to 5.00 pm.
-It may not be accessible to visitors during some retreats.
-Enquiry to reception will establish whether it is available at a given time.
+The prayer room is normally accessible to the public from 10.00 am to 1.00 pm and 2.00 pm to 5.00 pm.
+It may not be available to visitors during some retreats.
+Enquiry to reception will establish whether it can be visited at a given time.

 Evie Hone and Mainie Jellet pioneered modernist art in Ireland, their exploration of religious themes winning more acceptance for the genre than might otherwise have been found.
 The windows of Evie Hone display her knowledge of European religious art tradition and her modernist skill.

 The windows in the Manresa Jesuit Centre of Spirituality prayer room were Evie Hone’s first independent commission, executed in 1945 and 1946.
 The first windows she worked on depict the Nativity and the Sacred Heart (the windows on the left and right respectively in the current arrangement) and, in 1946, the Sermon on the Mount/Beatitudes, the Last Supper and Pentecost.